5 Ways to Reduce Your Carbon Footprint in 2021

 Big change starts small

-Reducing your carbon footprint can sound like a daunting task and for many people it’s easier to just not tackle it at all.
-However, tools like EcoCart are a great place to start making changes in your life.
+Reducing your carbon footprint can sound like a daunting task, and many people may think that it’s easier to simply not tackle it at all.
+However, tools like EcoCart are a great place to start making small, sustainable changes in your life.
 It’s essential for everyone to look for the little ways that they can make a difference, and be diligent to do their part.
 Change doesn’t occur, when one person makes drastic lifestyle changes, it happens when millions of people start making small changes that add together put a big dent in the waste we create and the carbon footprint we leave behind.
 Creating a better future doesn’t happen when everyone chooses the easiest option.
 It happens when we all make intentional lifestyle choices that consider our impact on the planet’s future and the world we want to live in.